saiahlee/sstevens2.github.io/_posts/2017-11-14-communitybuild_combee.md

 After a couple of semesters, to cut down on my own responsibilities, I decided to ask other students that had participated in Python Study Group to run it for a semester.
 I sell it as a short term, low commitment position which looks great on your CV.
 The most difficult part of getting people to volunteer for this position is convincing them that you don't have to be an expert in Python to run Python Study Group.
-The leaders main responsibilities are to plan topics and facilitate discussion.
+The leaders' main responsibilities are to plan topics and facilitate discussion.
 Once convinced, they do a great job and those people often turn into the experienced coders contributing back to the group.

 It is also helpful to have others in longer term leadership positions.